What to Expect and How to Prepare

 Respect Their Time and Space

 It’s good to remember that until the birth parents sign the paperwork which terminates their parental rights, you don’t (yet) have any legal rights to their child.
-So, you’ll need to avoid making medical decisions for the baby until the paperwork is signed.
+You’ll need to avoid making medical decisions for the baby until the paperwork is signed.
 Even if a nurse asks you a question about the baby, the birth mother needs to make those decisions for now.

 Recognize the Birth Mother’s Hospital Experience